 After purchasing my ¥20 (US$3) bus ticket to the city centre, I realised that a young boy was intensely staring at my hair.
 When I asked what he was looking at, he excitedly commented that my hair was very red and that he liked red.
 I asked if he liked purple too, then showed him the purple section underneath.
 He was totally enamoured.
 We ended up talking for 10 minutes about my bright hair and his favourite toys.
 I guess that’s how conversations with 6 year olds go in any language.

 The bus ride was quite smooth, due to what looked like a shiny new highway into the city.
 It was a fairly empty highway, which is also not something I’d seen too often in other Chinese cities.
 Another thing I’d noticed at the airport and in the town, was a lot of directional signs in Korean.
 It must be a popular destination with Korean tourists.

-When I arrived streets were fairly empty and eerily quiet.
-I put this down to the late hour, but the next morning things were quite similar.
-It seems that this town does things a little more quietly and slowly than other places, which was quite refreshing.
+When I arrived, the streets were fairly empty and eerily quiet.
+I put this down to the late hour.
+The next morning things were quite similar.
+It seems that this town does things a little more quietly and slowly than other places in China.
+That was quite refreshing.
 It was a nice, clean city to walk around.

 While walking around, I noticed they were going for an early 20th century feel with some of the street lights.
 There were also quite a few dockless bikes around, but I didn’t see many people riding them.

 Possibly the best part of this city was the mountains surrounding it.
 One of them, Yantai Hill can be easily reached on a self-guided hike from the Zhifu District, near the city centre.